OoadadaoO/iota-did/README.md

 - `apps/` - Contains the applications and examples

-  - `examples/` - Examples that demonstrate the usage of the packages
+  - `org/` - Web application for organization

+  - `wallet/` - Web application for DID wallet

 - `packages/` - Contains the packages that are sharedd by the applications